Grahack/profgra.org/content/sng/Huey Lewis and the News - Power of love.md

 ---
-title: Huey Lewis and the News - Power of love
+title: "Huey Lewis and the News - Power of love"
 tags:
     - -draft
     - musique/chanson